 Due Diligence and Product Administration Expenses

 Consistent with prudent product approval and due diligence practices Ladenburg Thalmann will, in some cases, require an independent third party to conduct a review of a product sponsor, investment company, investment advisor, or one of their products or services prior to making the product or service available for solicitation to the general public by representatives.
 Ladenburg Thalmann will, in some cases, incur costs in connection with the analysis provided by an independent party due diligence analyst.
 Ladenburg Thalmann, in most cases, requires that the product sponsor investment company or investment advisor reimburse Ladenburg Thalmann for such expenses.
 In addition, Ladenburg Thalmann, at its discretion, requires product sponsors, investment companies and investment advisors to pay annual fees to reimburse Ladenburg Thalmann for ongoing due diligence and product administration expenses.

 Revenue Sharing and Referral Arrangements with our Clearing Firms

 Other Revenue Sharing

-Ladenburg Thalmann affiliates include licensed insurance agencies which receive commissions in connection with the sale of fixed insurance products by Ladenburg Thalmann representatives who are licensed to sell fixed insurance products.
-Ladenburg Thalmann, in addition to receiving commissions on the sale of these insurance products, receives payments from certain insurance sponsors for marketing, training, and distribution support.
-None of these additional payments, however, are paid or directed to any representative/insurance agent who sells these products.
-In addition, Ladenburg Thalmann representatives/insurance agents do not receive a greater or lesser commission for sales of these insurance products from which Ladenburg Thalmann receives revenue sharing payments.
+Ladenburg Thalmann affiliates include licensed insurance agencies which receive commissions in connection with the sale of fixed insurance and annuity products by Ladenburg Thalmann representatives who are licensed to sell fixed insurance and annuity products.
+Ladenburg Thalmann, in addition to receiving commissions on the sale of these insurance products, receives payments from certain insurance sponsors for supervision, training, marketing and distribution support.
 This creates a conflict of interest in that the marketing, educational, and distribution activities paid for with revenue sharing could lead our representatives/insurance agents to consider insurance products that make revenue sharing payments to Ladenburg Thalmann – as compared to insurance sponsors that do not make such payments – when recommending insurance products to their clients.